 Try to approach the practice of mindful awareness with curiosity and openness.
 This will bring about a state of mind often referred to as a "beginner's mind," where each moment is met with an inquisitive mind free of preconceived notions and the bias of past experience.
 In a beginner's state of mind, we don't rely on existing routines, expectations, or patterns to carry us mindlessly through an experience we perceive as familiar.
 Rather we adopt a blank-slate mentality that allows for endless possibilities and constant discovery.
-This enables us to stay grounded in the ever-unfolding present moment and make compassionate space for what we experience and notice.
+This enables us to stay grounded in the ever-unfolding present moment.